Seirei Senshi Spriggan: Release

 Seirei Senshi Spriggan was first released for the PC Engine CD-ROM² by Naxat Soft in Japan on July 19, 1991.
 After its release, the game was demonstrated at the 1991 Tokyo Toy Show during summer.
-An English localization, under the title Ghost Warrior Spriggan, was showcased by Turbo Technologies at the 1992 Summer Consumer Electronics Show and slated to be published by Working Designs in 1993, but it never released.
+An English localization, under the title Ghost Warrior Spriggan, was showcased by Turbo Technologies at the 1992 Summer Consumer Electronics Show and slated to be published by Working Designs in 1993, but was never released.
 The game was later re-released for the Wii's Virtual Console in Japan on July 8, 2008.
 The title was included in both the Japanese and western variants of the PC Engine Mini console in 2020, marking its first official appearance in North American and European regions.

 Reception

 Seirei Senshi Spriggan garnered positive reception from critics since its release on the PC Engine CD-ROM², most of which reviewed it as an import title.
 Public reception was also positive: readers of PC Engine Fan voted to give Spriggan a 21.48 out of 30 score, ranking at the number 203 spot in a poll, indicating a popular following.
 Famitsu's four reviews felt that the enemy patterns were not smart.
 Consoles Plus' Kaneda Kun praised the overall presentation, colorful visuals, soundtrack and frenetic gameplay but felt mixed in regards to its longevity.
 Philippe Querleux of French magazine Génération 4 highly commended the rich and colorful graphics, sound, sprite animations and playability.
 Likewise, Joystick's Jean-Marc Demoly and Alain Huyghues-Lacour of French publication Joypad gave positive remarks to the stage variety, weapon system, large bosses, audiovisual presentation and controls, regarding it to be better than Gunhed.
 GameFan's four reviewers noted the lack of slowdown and fast action but ultimately felt that it was an average shooter.

 Retrospective reviews for Seirei Senshi Spriggan have been equally positive.
 David Borrachero and Antxiko of Spanish magazine RetroManiac regarded it as one of the best games on the PC Engine platform.
 Hardcore Gaming 101's Kurt Kalata remarked that the weapon system was confusing and felt that the synthesized soundtrack lacked in both intensity and catchiness compared to MUSHA.
-Nevertheless, Kalata regarded Spriggan as "one of the highlights of Compile’s library, and one of the best shooters on the PC Engine."
-The Japanese book PC Engine Complete Guide 1987-1999 acclaimed the original PC Engine CD-ROM² release for its production and feeling of exhilaration reminiscent of Final Soldier, calling it a "masterpiece shooter."
+Nevertheless, Kalata regarded Spriggan as one of the best titles from Compile's library, and one of the best shooters for PC Engine.
+The Japanese book PC Engine Complete Guide 1987-1999 acclaimed the original PC Engine CD-ROM² release for its production and feeling of exhilaration reminiscent of Final Soldier, calling it a "masterpiece shooter".
 Norihiko Ike of Japanese website Game Watch also gave the game a positive retrospective outlook with its inclusion on the PC Engine Mini.
 EGM's Mollie L. Patterson called it a cult classic of the PC Engine.